danpetry/danpetry.github.io/README.md

 ## todos

-- make dropdown text black
 - get opinions and refine
+- "keep updated" newsletter form
 - Do desktop version, including making the blog pages look like on the wireframe